K-5 ELA

 Atwell, N. (1989).
 Coming to Know: Writing to Learn in the Intermediate Grades.
 Portsmouth, NH: Heinemann.

 Beckett, A. M., Education, E., & Hankes, J. (2006).
-How can I Best Support my Emergent Readers and Writers in their Literacy Development?.
+How can I Best Support my Emergent Readers and Writers in their Literacy Development?

 Bomer, R., & Laman, T. (2004).
 Positioning in a primary writing workshop: Joint action in the discursive production of writing subjects.
 Research in the Teaching of English, 420-466.